 English language requirements

-If you are applying from a country where English is not the official or majority language, you must submit evidence of English language proficiency (minimum entry requirements are IELTS 6.0 (5.5)) at the time of application.
-We accept IELTS (academic) and Pearson PTE Academic tests of English language proficiency.
+If you are applying from a country where English is not the official/majority language, you must submit evidence of English language proficiency.
+We accept IELTS (academic), Pearson PTE Academic and TOEFL (iBT) tests of English language proficiency.

 See our English language requirements page for more information.